cheehieu/laser-stranger/README.md

 <img alt="assembly_glue" src="https://user-images.githubusercontent.com/1174029/144567320-39fe976a-a276-41ac-8043-37e3532b1237.JPG" width="1000">

 ### Step 2: Insert Into Frame
-Fold the wires around to the backside of the plywood and insert the piece into the frame.
+Fold the wires around to the backside of the plywood and insert into the frame.
 Secure with the frame tabs and clear room for any wall-mounting hardware.

 <img alt="assembled_lights_off" src="https://user-images.githubusercontent.com/1174029/144567691-84be48a6-fddf-45f1-9fe3-4731ded8443b.JPG" width="1000">